 At the time of writing this analysis plan, an interim analysis had been completed by the COG (13 January 2009) on 251 subjects; 113 randomized to Regimen A, 113 randomized to Regimen B (immunotherapy) and 25 in Stratum 07 assigned to Regimen B. The results of this interim analysis lead to Amendment #9 and the cessation of randomization into the study due to reaching the interim monitoring boundary for large early benefit of immunotherapy.
 The study and its interim results which showed the benefits of immunotherapy were subsequently published in the New England Journal of Medicine in September 2010 (See Appendix 14.5).
 Upon initiation of Amendment #9, all subjects were either switched to, continued on, or enrolled into Regimen B (immunotherapy) and Regimen A was closed to accrual; thus the study is non-randomized moving forward.

-Therefore, the ANBL0032 study will be summarized and analyzed in three distinct parts: the data from the randomized subjects in the study through 30 June 2009, the long-term follow-up data from the randomized subjects in the study through 30 June 2012 and the data from the non-randomized subjects (those enrolled into the study after the randomization was halted) in the study through 30 June 2012.
+Therefore, the ANBL0032 study will be summarized and analyzed in three distinct parts: the data from the randomized subjects in the study through 30 June 2009, the long-term follow-up data from the randomized subjects in the study through 30 June 2012 and the data from the non-randomized subjects (those enrolled into the study after the randomization was halted) in the study.

 Analysis of Randomized Subjects in the Study (Soft Lock)